denisidoro/navi/README.md

 Let's say you want to write a bash script that, among other things, asks the user to write the name of a git branch that should be checked out.

-If you already have the [cheatsheet above](#cheatsheet-syntax), then you write the following in your script:
+If you already have the [cheatsheet above](#cheatsheet-syntax), then you could write the following in your script:
 ```sh
 navi --query "change branch" --best-match
 ```

+**navi** will ask the user to fill all arguments needed.

 If you want to set the `<branch>` beforehand in your script, you could then write:
 ```sh